sulfuror/rescript-sh/README.md

 will contain those three files for every repository.

-`lock` directory will always be empty except when `rescript` is running. `rescript` creates a temporarily file called `repo_name.lock` every time it runs and the file should be removed at the end of every operation.
-This "lock" prevents another processes to run if `rescript` is already running and is not finished yet.
+`lock` directory will always be empty except when `rescript` is running. `rescript` creates a temporary file called `repo_name.lock` every time it runs and the file should be removed at the end of every operation.
+This "lock" prevents other processes from running if `rescript` is already running and is not finished yet.
 For example: you set scheduled jobs but you forgot and tried to make a `prune`.
-If the scheduled job is not finished it will display a message telling you that `rescript` is already running so you'll have to wait until `rescript` finish to do what you want to do.
+If the scheduled job is not finished it will display a message telling you that `rescript` is already running, so you'll have to wait until `rescript` finishes to do what you want to do.
 This way `rescript` prevents possible problems with your repository.

 `logs` directory is used to save `rescript` logs.